Eager (novel): Plot summary

 The plot is set in Britain at the end of the 21st Century and revolves around an experimental type of robot that can think for itself, EGR3 (called Eager).
-Eager learns by experience as a human does, is intellectually curious, and capable of emotion.
+Eager learns by experience as a human would, is intellectually curious, and capable of emotion.
 He can feel wonder, excitement, and loss.
 His inventor sends him as an assistant to an old-fashioned robot, Grumps, who acts as a butler to the Bell family.
 Though much-loved, Grumps is running down and can no longer be repaired.

-Mr. Bell works for the all-powerful technocratic corporation, LifeCorp, which supplies the robots which cater to every human need.
-His children Gavin and Fleur learn of an underground group that opposes LifeCorp, and there is a danger of a robot rebellion brewing.
+Mr. Bell works for the all-powerful technocratic corporation, Life Corp, which supplies the robots which cater to every human need.
+His children Gavin and Fleur learn of an underground group that opposes Life Corp, and there is a danger of a robot rebellion brewing.
 The ultra-high-tech, eerily human BDC4 robots are behaving suspiciously and the Bell children and Eager are drawn into a great adventure.
 Eager's extraordinary abilities are tested to the limit and he tries to find out the answer to the question: what does it mean to be alive?